lem0n4id/compare-tt/README.md

 # Compare TT

-> Compare Timetables with ease! 🔥
+> Compare VIT Timetables with ease! 🔥

 ![gif](assets/timetable.gif)

 With this static site, you can compare timetable with your classmates without needing to read through it.

+> Note- This has only been tested with VIT Chennai timetable.
+It might not work for other campuses.
+Please raise an issue if you face any problems

 ## How to use